JeanBaptiste-dlb/EDHDeckRater/README.md

 # EDHDeckRater

 When playing casual EDH it is often a complicated discussion to evaluate the power level of decks.
-I propose a automated grader based on objective criterion.
+I propose a automated grader based on somewhat objective criterion.

 The input should be a decklist (I will start to work to import decklist from deckstats) and the output a radar chart of different stats for the deck.